cnlohr/esp82xx/README.md

     make gitproject GIT_ORIGIN=https://github.com/YOUR_USER/YOUR_NEW_REPO.git

-After the above commands, the basic file structure should be in place in place.
+After the above commands, the basic file structure should be in place.
+Most files will be symbolic links against files in `./esp82xx/`.
-**Do not** edit files in `./esp82xx`.
+**Do not** edit these files or anything in `./esp82xx/`.
-You should rather copy them to top-level directories and edit/include the copies where necessary.
+You should rather copy the files to the top-level directories and edit the copies where necessary.
+I.e. if you want add a line of CSS that changes the font in the WebUI, copy `./esp82xx/web/page/intex.html` to `./web/page/` overwriting the symbolic link.
+Then make your edits.

-Edit `user.cfg` in the top level to specify thinks like the location of the Espressif toolchain.
+Edit `user.cfg` in the top level to specify things like the location of the Espressif toolchain (see [Requirements](#requirements)).
 The file  `user.cfg` specifies the most important configuration variables.
-Most notably the location of the Espressif SDK for building the firmware.
-You will need a working copy of that.

 ### Specify SDK